Screenshot fails to generate Full Page correctly

 Rotating Content / Images

 Some web pages are programmed to use “fixed” position layers such that an HTML element remains in its same position within the viewport as a page is scrolled.
 A common example is a custom toolbar for interacting with the website at the bottom of the page.
 Since fullpage screenshots are created by scrolling the page, getting screen captures, and pasting the final images together, the result will show this fixed position layer several times down the image.
-To avoid this issue, turn on Hide Fixed Elements under Advanced Options
+We’ve included an algorithm to avoid this issue and automatically hide fixed elements (though it used to be an advanced option).

 Web Page Rendering